Gera1313/GiveEasy/README.md

 ### Features

 - User authentication for fundraiser creators and donors.
-- GraphQL for managing fundraisers and donations.
-REST API?
+- REST API for managing fundraisers and donations.
 - Integration with Stripe for donations.
 - Admin panel to review and approve fundraisers. (maybe)
 - Responsive UI to allow users to easily browse fundraisers.